juanparati/MyBackup/README.md

       password: '%env(DB_PASSWORD:secret)%'

-In the previous example the "password" is taken from the environment variable "DB_PASSWORD" and in case the variable is undefined the default value "secret" is used.
+In the previous example the "password" is taken from the environment variable "DB_PASSWORD" and in case the variable is undefined, the default value "secret" is used.

 The default value is optional.